Martins6/Stock_Portfolio_Manager/README.md

 # Stock Portfolio Risk Manager

-This is an Shiny app built with R to democratise the more in-depth quantiative study of price stocks.
-The main goal is to build an open-source Shiny app for quantitative stock analysis.
+This is an Shiny app built with R to democratise the more in-depth quantitative study of price stocks.
+The main goal is to build an open-source Shiny app for that study.

 ## Usage or installation